Stiflerzak/Pizzas/README.md

 3. ` https://pizzas-17gk.onrender.com/restaurant_pizzas` - POST into the restaurant_pizzas table.

 NB

-                You
+                You need to test it out using Postman or Thunderclient

 4.
-5. `/pizzas` - Presents all pizzas
+5. ` https://pizzas-17gk.onrender.com/pizzas` - Presents all included pizzas

 Example of use: